Parks & Playgrounds

 If you are a lover of all things Christmas, then you won’t want to miss the Mandurah Christmas Lights cruise.

-Christmas Lights Tours & Cruises
+Christmas Lights Cruises & Tours

 The coastal city of Mandurah, less than an hour south of Perth, is often compared to a little modern Venice because of its spectacular waterways and canal living.
 But did you know that Mandurah turns into a little Las Vegas every year from December until mid-January?